noghartt/blog/src/content/lists/list-of-computer-science-resources.md

 - [Xe Iaso's personal blog](https://xeiaso.net/)
 - [Martin Klepmann's blog](https://martin.kleppmann.com/) #computer-science/distsys
 - [Bruce Schneier](https://www.schneier.com/), an awesome person behind cryptography #cryptography
-- [Josh W Corneau](https://www.joshwcomeau.com/), the guy that has a lot of content about front-end, CSS and other related stuffs #front-end #web-development #web-development
+- [Josh W Corneau](https://www.joshwcomeau.com/), the guy that has a lot of content about front-end, CSS and other related stuffs
 - [Bytes](https://bytes.zone/posts/)
 - [TK](https://www.iamtk.co), TeeKay personal blog, an aesthetic blog
-- [Bartosz Millewski](https://bartoszmilewski.com/), Bartosz is some of the best references about [[Category theory]] in the world, and has a lot of good topics about the theme #math/category-theory #math
+- [Bartosz Millewski](https://bartoszmilewski.com/), Bartosz is some of the best references about Category theory in the world, and has a lot of good topics about the theme #math/category-theory #math
 - [Not a Number, by Nanda Syahrasyad](https://www.nan.fyi/)
 - [All things distributed](https://www.allthingsdistributed.com/articles.html), the blog from Werner Vogels, former CTO from Amazon, an authority in distributed systems, event-driven, etc. #computer-science #computer-science/distsys
 - [Firstyear's blog-a-log](https://fy.blackhats.net.au/blog/)